chelsea-designs/first-milestone/README.md

 ### Code

 -   [Bootstrap5](https://getbootstrap.com/docs/5.1/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
-Also, code was used from the Bootstrap Components Library for dropdown menu, buttons and accordians etc.
+Also, code was used from the Bootstrap Components Library for dropdown menu, buttons and accordions etc.

 -   The typewriting effect code came from this website [CSS-Tricks](https://css-tricks.com/snippets/css/typewriter-effect/).
 I tweaked the code to suit my design aesthetic.